 Sprouts as Alfalfa Sprouts, Clover Sprouts, and Mung Bean Sprouts.
 You can add Alfalfa Sprouts, and Mung Bean Sprouts to salads and soups.

 Black beans are related to medicine and have been used for strength and vigor.
-It is also used in mixtures for post-partum recovery and for sexual disorders.
+It is also used in mixtures for recovery after delivery and for reproductive disorders.

 Grains, such as Oats, Barley, Wheat, and Rye contain a phytoestrogen known as Lignan.
 Regular intake of a variety of grains in their whole form can increase estrogen in your body.

 Legumes provide natural estrogens that support hormone balance in your body.
 Some examples are: